-- (i) be dated; - (ii) state that completion and return of the form to the exempt distributor will satisfy the requirement to provide medical confirmation under this Code of Practice; - (iii) request the following information from the customer: - (A) the supply address of the customer's premises; - (B) the date from which the customer requires supply of electricity at the premises for the

-- (C) medical confirmation; - (iv) specify the types of equipment that fall within the definition of life support equipment; - (v) advise the date by which the customer must return the medical confirmation form to the exempt distributor; and - (vi) advise the customer they can request an extension of time to complete and return the medical confirmation form. - (c) Confirmation of supply address as requiring life support equipment
+- (i) be dated; - (ii) state that completion and return of the form to the exempt distributor will satisfy the requirement to provide medical confirmation under this Code of Practice: - (iii) request the following information from the customer. - (A) the supply address of the customer's premises; - (B) the date from which the customer requires supply of electricity at the premises for the purposes of the life support equipment, and - (C) medical confirmation; - (iv) specify the types of equipment that fall within the definition of life support equipment; - (v) advise the date by which the customer must return the medical confirmation form to the exempt distributor, and - (vi) advise the customer they can request an extension of time to complete and return the medical confirmation form. - (c) Confirmation of supply address as requiring life support equipment